Self-enquiry (Ramana Maharshi): Etymology

-Ātman (IAST: ātman, Sanskrit: आत्मन्) is a Sanskrit word that is usually translated as "self".
-The root *ēt-men (breath) is cognate with Old English "æþm", Greek "asthma", German "Atem": "atmen" (to breathe).
-It is derived from Latin "anima" (breath, soul), which is cognate to Sanskrit "ánilaḥ" (wind).
-Although "ánilaḥ" and "ātman" have similar meaning, they are not etymologically related.

-In Hindu philosophy, especially in the Vedanta school of Hinduism, Ātman is the first principle, the true self of an individual beyond identification with phenomena, the essence of an individual.
-To attain salvation (liberation), a human being must acquire self-knowledge (atma jnana), which is to realise that one's true self (Ātman) is identical with the transcendent self Brahman (or paramatman).

-Strictly speaking, "self-enquiry" is not the investigation of the "Self", "Atman", but of the "I", "aham" (Sanskrit), "nan" (Tamil).
+Reflecting their backgrounds and interpretative frameworks, vichara is also called jnana-vichara or ātma-vichār by Ramana's devotees, but in Ramana's explanations, "self-enquiry" is not the investigation of the "Self", "Atman", but of the "I", "aham" (Sanskrit), "nan" (Tamil).

 Origins

 Ramana Maharshi

 Ramana's teachings on Self-enquiry originated in his own awakening at age 16, when he became firmly aware of death.
-It made him aware of the Self.
+It made him aware of an indestructible current or force which transcended the body.
 Ramana summarised his insight into "aham sphurana" (Self-awareness) to a visitor in 1945:

 At first, Ramana thought that he was possessed by a spirit, "which had taken up residence in his body".
 This feeling remained for several weeks.